Aliases for PDE2A Gene

 GeneCards Summary for PDE2A Gene

-PDE2A (Phosphodiesterase 2A, CGMP-Stimulated) is a Protein Coding gene.
-Diseases associated with PDE2A include retinitis pigmentosa.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include protein homodimerization activity and calcium channel activity.
-An important paralog of this gene is PDE6A.
+PDE2A (Phosphodiesterase 2A) is a Protein Coding gene.
+Diseases associated with PDE2A include Retinitis Pigmentosa.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and calcium channel activity.
+An important paralog of this gene is PDE11A.

 UniProtKB/Swiss-Prot for PDE2A Gene

-Cyclic nucleotide phosphodiesterase with a dual-specificity for the second messengers cAMP and cGMP, which are key regulators of many important physiological processes
+Cyclic nucleotide phosphodiesterase with a dual-specificity for the second messengers cAMP and cGMP, which are key regulators of many important physiological processes.
+Plays an important role in growth and invasion of malignant melanoma cells (e.g. pseudomyxoma peritonei (PMP) cell line) (PubMed:24705027).